 Furthermore, he conducted research at Digital Aristoteles Project that aimed at the semantic content analysis and knowledge modeling of schoolbooks, and was funded by the Microsoft founder and philanthropist, Paul Allen.
 His current research deals mainly with the areas of semantic technologies, information linguistics, information extraction and web information retrieval.

-Simon Donig is a research assistant at the chair for Digital Libraries and Web Information Systems at the University of Passau.
-He has studied History and Political Science at the Universities of Hamburg and Konstanz.
+Simon is a research assistant at the chair for Digital Libraries and Web Information Systems at the University of Passau.
+He obtained a Ph.D. in history (Dr. des.) from the University of Passau and has studied History and Political Science at the Universities of Hamburg and Konstanz.

 Maria Christoforaki studied Computer Science at the Department of Computer Science, University of Crete, Greece and holds an MSc degree in Information Systems and Software Engineering from the same organisation.
 Her Master’s thesis was CLIO, an Object-oriented Model of Cultural Data.

 She worked at the Institute of Computer Science, Foundation for Research and Technology, Hellas (ICS-FORTH) where she was member of the Information Systems Research Group with a specialization in cultural documentation with use of semantic knowledge representation.
 She was also member of the cross-disciplinary research team for the Ancient Theater Electronic Documentation Project at the Institute for Mediterranean Studies, Foundation for Research and Technology, Hellas (IMS-FORTH) and a PhD student at the Insight Centre for Data Analytics at the National University of Ireland, Galway (2012 – 2014).